Miss Nebraska's Teen

 The Miss Nebraska's Teen competition is the pageant that selects the representative for the U.S. state of Nebraska in the Miss America's Teen pageant.

-Boston Pettera of North Platte was crowned Miss Nebraska's Teen on June 9, 2023 at the North Platte HS Performing Arts Center in North Platte, Nebraska.
-She will compete in the Miss America's Teen 2024 pageant in January 2024.
+Ella-Kathryn Anderson of Scottsbluff was crowned Miss Nebraska's Teen on June 6, 2026, at the North Platte HS Performing Arts Center in North Platte, Nebraska.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The results of Miss Nebraska's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.